January 14, 2026

 Certified Prenatal Personal Training in Orange County: Irvine, Newport Beach, Costa Mesa, Tustin

-At Hideout Fitness in Irvine, Newport Beach, Costa Mesa, and Tustin, our prenatal coaches are certified in prenatal and postpartum training.
-We build programs that manage back pain, prepare your body for delivery, and support your mental health through pregnancy.
-After birth, we guide you through postpartum recovery, baby weight loss, and returning to fitness safely, so your journey continues seamlessly from pregnancy through recovery.
+They build programs that manage back pain, prepare your body for delivery, and support your mental health through pregnancy.
+After birth, they guide you through postpartum recovery and help you return to fitness safely, including our approach to managing baby weight loss.

 Strong pregnancy isn't about looking a certain way.
 It's about feeling capable, managing discomfort, protecting your mental health, and preparing your body for the journey of motherhood.